ThePrimeagen/web3-smart-contracts/lessons/0_1_intro.md

 * for loops
 * inheritance

-#### But No!
+#### Why Ethereum?
-I would rather cover:
+* Its really the best place to start.
-* How to deploy your contract, communicate with your contract from browser or node.
+  * Language is simple
-* Strategies for testing using inheritance.
+  * The concepts are not that hard
-* Memory layout
+  * Its extremely popular

 #### Some Basic Assumptions
 * I assume you understand programming